How are the Northern Spotted Owls Protected?

 In addition to Habitat Conservation Plans, state regulations identified special landscapes for owl protection to complement the federal conservation strategy.

 The State owl regulations were developed by a collaborative stakeholder group and adopted by the Forest Practices Board in 1996.

-Total acreage set aside for Riparian Reserves, also referred to as buffer zones, through the Forests & Fish Law.
+Total state, private, and tribal riparian and wildlife reserve acreage.
+Riparian Reserves, also referred to as buffer zones, are set aside through the Forests & Fish Law.

 Forests & Fish Law

 The Forests & Fish Law is the basis of a statewide aquatic habitat conservation plan covering more than 60,000 miles of streams on 9.3 million acres of state and private forestland.